 - Research Governance for Healthy Outcomes

 - From Research to Health Promotion

-The Lishman Health Foundation was established by health professionals and Rotarians in 1997, as the Val Lishman Health Research Foundation.
-It was set up to honour the inspirational work of Dr Val Lishman, the first specialist surgeon in the South West region of Western Australia.
+The Foundation was established in 1997, largely by health professionals and Rotarians.
+Initially the Val Lishman Health Research Foundation, it was named to honour the inspirational work of Dr Val Lishman, the first specialist surgeon to practise in south-west Western Australia.
 The Foundation is guided by Dr Lishman’s example of selfless service and concern for holistic health.

 It is the belief of the Foundation that health research helps the community in the following ways: